zv-louis/mktotp/README.md

 ## Security Notes

 - Secret files contain sensitive information, so protect them with appropriate permission settings.
 - When creating backups, we recommend using encrypted storage.
 - Remove unnecessary secrets with the `remove` command.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.